 A harder match can be found on one of the two first baseman cards that features a player with his hands up in the air as well as one leg bent and off the ground.
 This looks a lot like the famous Hughie Jennings ‘Ee-Yah’ pose.
 Matching this one to Jennings, though, is much harder to do.
 Before his days as a manager when Jennings became famous for that pose in the third base coach’s box, he played shortstop.
 This card depicts the pose but being done by a player – and not one at Jennings’ playing position.
 While a similar pose, to me, this seems much more like a random shot of a first baseman preparing to catch a ball from a teammate than it does as a depiction of Jennings.

 There is also an intriguing variation here that I noticed recently.
 The ‘Wagner’ shortstop card, for example, is found with both a forward facing P and a backward one.
 Interestingly enough, the entire image isn’t reversed on the backwards P card – only the letter.
 The only other ‘Wagner’ card I’ve seen with a reversed P besides the one I own (pictured below) is one in an uncut sheet where the positions were not included on the cards.
 That 15-card sheet is often identified as a proof or even as transfers since all of the letters are backwards.
 But that sheet doesn’t list the positions at the bottom and it doesn’t have the border around the picture.
+That could be a completely separate issue from the W552s but I have cataloged them here as the images are the same as on the other cards.
 The Jackson card below is, to date, the only one I’ve seen with a reversed ‘P’ that is an actual card and not from that paper thin sheet.
 The proof sheet also includes some cards/poses not included in the actual known set.

 Regarding the Wagner variation, there does not appear to be any correlation with the card backs.
 Both of the Wagner regular ‘P’ and reversed ‘P’ cards, for example, have the same orange-yellow diamond background as opposed to the blank ones.
 Other errors surely exist.
 They likely are not that plentiful, though.
 To date, I have only seen one other one – a Fielder with a backwards ‘P’ (the regular card has a ‘C’ facing in the proper direction).